 Even if finances remain marginal, they will move themselves out of the permanent underclass mentality that breeds crime, depression, lethargy, civic apathy, and dull eyes.

 The benefit of mixed-income housing is that the lowest income earners may move into greater stability and prosperity.
-In a nation and world desperately in need of productivity increases to lift us from frequent threats of recession, this is really important, friends.
+In a nation and world desperately in need of productivity increases to lift us from frequent threats of recession and the long-term consequences of childhood poverty, this is really important, friends.